 - Walter Sullivan, the Big Bad from Silent Hill 4: The Room, believes that an apartment is his mother.
 It only gets weirder from there.

-- Badass and Scary Black Man Sig in the Jak and Daxter series, who reminisces about his mother telling him stories and handing him warm milk and his "little Poopsie Bear" when he was a child.
+- Scary Black Man Sig in the Jak and Daxter series, who reminisces about his mother telling him stories and handing him warm milk and his "little Poopsie Bear" when he was a child.
 (He's about the only character whose mother has even been mentioned besides Keira, which puts him one up on the rest of the world.)

 - Jin Kazama from the highly-popular 3D fighting series Tekken.